NillionNetwork/cra-nillion/README.md

 - This uses a proxy /nilchain-proxy set up in the webpack that targets the json rpc from your .env file
 - A Nillion config is in the nillion.ts file.
 This config reads environment variables from your .env file, which can either point to Testnet or nillion-devnet values

-## Run nillion-devnet
+## Connect to the Nillion Network: nillion-devnet or Nillion Testnet

-Install the `latest` version of nillion-devnet to pull updated SDK tools including the latest nillion-devnet.
+Install the `latest` version of nillion-devnet to pull updated SDK tools

 ```
 nilup install latest
 nilup use latest
 ```

+## nillion-devnet

 Run the devnet using any seed (the example uses "my-seed") so the cluster id, websockets, and other environment variables stay constant even when you restart nillion-devnet.